nicolenadine/SeniorProject/README.md

 the app.yaml file sets this environment variable to False so that the deployed application loads external sources through the load_data_from_bucket method inside load_data.py

+## Metrics and Testing Data Directory
+Contains csv and json data results from various analysis and model training metrics output.

+## Plots
+Contains static plot .png image files for visualizations not rendered live.

+## Research Code Files
+All code files used in the preprocessing, image generation, and training for this project.